vespa-engine/sample-apps/msmarco-ranking/passage-ranking-README.md

 [Huggingface 🤗](https://huggingface.co/).

-All three Transformer based models used in this sample application are based on [MiniLM](https://arxiv.org/abs/2002.10957) which is a distilled BERT model which can be used as a drop in replacement for BERT.
+All three Transformer based models used in this sample application are based on 6-layer [MiniLM](https://arxiv.org/abs/2002.10957) with about 22M parameters.
+MiniLM is a distilled BERT model which can be used as a drop-in replacement for its larger brother *bert-base-uncased*.

-It uses the same sub word tokenization routine and shares the vocabulary with the original BERT base model.
-The MiniLM model has roughly the same accuracy as the more known big brother *bert-base-uncased* on many tasks, but with fewer parameters which lowers the computational complexity significantly.

-The original MiniLM has 12 layers, this work uses 6 layer versions with only 22M parameters.

-The sample application uses the following three models:

-- Dense retrieval using bi-encoder [sentence-transformers/msmarco-MiniLM-L-6-v3 🤗](https://huggingface.co/sentence-transformers/msmarco-MiniLM-L-6-v3)
+- Dense retrieval using bi-encoder [sentence-transformers/msmarco-MiniLM-L-6-v3 🤗](https://huggingface.co/sentence-transformers/msmarco-MiniLM-L-6-v3).
   The original model uses mean pooling over the last layer of the MiniLM model.
-  A simple L2 normalization is used to normalize vectors to unit length (1) so that one can use inner product distance metric instead of angular distance metric.
+  Vectors are normalized so that one can use *innerproduct* distance metric instead of angular distance.
-  The L2 normalization stage is added to the ONNX execution graph.
+  The L2 normalization stage is implemented in the ONNX execution graph.
-  Using inner product saves computations compared to angular distance during the approximate nearest neighbor search.

 - Contextualized late interaction (COLBert) [vespa-engine/col-minilm 🤗](https://huggingface.co/vespa-engine/col-minilm).
 - Cross-Encoder [cross-encoder/ms-marco-MiniLM-L-6-v2 🤗](https://huggingface.co/cross-encoder/ms-marco-MiniLM-L-6-v2).
   Sometimes also referred to as BERT-mono or BERT-cat in scientific literature.